tan1193/my-homeserver-journey/README.md

 This repository documents my journey in setting up a home server.
 It includes various configurations, scripts, and notes that I have found useful along the way.
 ## Contents

+### 🧠 Why Build a Home Server?

+My home server is a real-world lab where I practice DevOps and Linux, explore self-hosted tools, and prepare for cloud certs like AWS and Kubernetes — all while showcasing my backend and infrastructure skills through personal projects, Git repos, and internal tools

 ### 🖥️ My Home Server Specs